 I had heard horror stories about the hundreds of injections, the side effects, and the emotional roller coaster.

-I remember saying to my husband and my Mom earlier in our journey "I just don't want to do IVF."
+I remember saying to Brad and my Mom earlier in our journey "I just don't want to do IVF."
 I guess there was a stigma.
 I guess I was scared.
 I feared the process would feel too clinical, too sterile.

 But what I realized was there's many ways to have a baby.
 Some people adopt, some use donor eggs, some couples turn to a surrogate.
 You never know how you really feel about something until you're in it.
 When I thought about how sure I was that Brad and I were meant to be parents I had a change of heart.